 ELL Physical Science 1 Credit Gr.
-9, 10, 11,12 Course: 4003, 4005

-This course is designed as an introduction to the major concepts in chemistry and physics.
+9, 10, 11,12 Course: 4003, 4005 This course is designed as an introduction to the major concepts in chemistry and physics.
 The course includes concepts such as structure of atoms, periodic table principles, motion, forces, conservation of matter and energy, gravity and behavior of waves.
 These concepts are investigated through the laboratory experiences designed to promote and develop appropriate skills in science inquiry.
 Course instruction will focus on developing academic English while differentiating to meet the academic and linguistic needs of ELLs.

-ELL Science will introduce the major concepts in chemistry, physics, and biology.
-Investigation and experimentation require particular discourse patterns that ELLs need to be taught in order to be successful.
-These include language that is connected to relationships, causation, cause-effect, conditionals if...then, and frequent use of the passive tense.
+ELL Science 1 Credit Gr.
+9, 10, 11, 12 Course: 4801 ELL Science will introduce the major concepts in chemistry, physics, and biology.
+Investigation and experimentation require particular discourse patterns that ELLs need to be taught in orde particular discourse patterns that ELLs need to be taught in order to be successful.
+These include language that is connected to relationships, causation, cause-effect, conditionals ifthen, a nd frequent use of the passive tense.
 This course will teach the syntactic clues an ELL student needs to use when trying to decipher a sentence in the sciences.
 Concepts will be investigated through laboratory experiences designed to promote and develop appropriate listening, speaking, reading, and writing skills necessary for science inquiry success.
 Intended for ELL Level 1 and 2 students.